Thireshsidda/ML_Project8-HandlingImbalancedDataset/README.md

 2)Oversampling: This technique increases the number of samples from the minority class to create a more balanced distribution.
 RandomOverSampler from imblearn is used to duplicate existing minority class samples.

-3) SMOTETomek (Synthetic Minority Oversampling Technique): This technique combines oversampling with the Tomek Links method to create synthetic minority class samples based on existing data while avoiding overfitting.
+3)SMOTETomek (Synthetic Minority Oversampling Technique): This technique combines oversampling with the Tomek Links method to create synthetic minority class samples based on existing data while avoiding overfitting.

 ### 4. Model Training and Evaluation